 5. Vital Essentials Single Ingredient Chicken Hearts Dog Treats

-These freeze-dried chicken heart treats are a pure, single-ingredient option for dogs who thrive on simple proteins.
-The texture is crunchy and easy to break, making them suitable as training rewards or meal toppers.
-They work well for dogs with food sensitivities or those on elimination diets.
+These freeze-dried chicken heart treats have a crunchy texture and are easy to break into smaller pieces.
+They're a pure, single-ingredient option, making them suitable for training, enrichment, or as meal toppers.
+The simple formula works well for dogs with food sensitivities or on elimination diets.

 What We Like: